teleject/u2-faq/_posts/2014-01-01-which-band-members-were-in-U2.md

 ---
 layout: post
 title: |
-    History: Where does the name "U2" come from? category : history
+    History: Where does the name U2 come from? category : history
 description: |
 	"The number of band members in U2 has always stayed the same."
 categories:
 	- History
 ---
+{% include JB/setup %}

 ##Where does the name "U2" come from?